n3s-online/nyt-connections-ai/README.md

 2. Run `source venv/bin/activate`
 3. Run `pip install -r requirements.txt`
    - Use `pip freeze > requirements.txt` to update requirements.txt after you install new dependencies

+# TODOs

+- Try randomizing the order of the input words each attempt as it seems the AI is generating groups based on order of input words